VisionsGlobalEmpowerment/webchange/wiki/developers/create_content/actions/index.md

 If none of the listed below actions fits your intention, you can [create your own action](create-action.md).

+## Common action properties
+### Interceptors
+In some cases we need to add to action some information from environment of current scene.
+In that case we have interceptors

+ - :from-params - this interceptors allow to copy data from params to action before execution.
+   `:from-params [{:param-property 'scene-id', :action-property 'var-value'}]`
+    - :param-property - params property name which will be used as source
+    - :action-property - object property name to save value
+    - :template - if template is set value will be constructed by replacing every "%" sign with value, if not value will be set as is.

+ - :from-var - this interceptors allow to copy data from variables to action before execution.
+   `:from-var [{:var-name "item-1" :action-property "image" :var-property "image-src"}]`
+    - :var-name - name of variable which will be used as source
+    - :var-property - property of variable if only one property is needed
+    - :var-key - if this property exist data will be converted to hash-map with var-key as key and value, as property value
+    - :template - if template is set value will be constructed by replacing every "%" sign with value, if not value will be set as is.
+    - :to-vector - boolean property, if true value will be added to vector
+    - :action-property - property which will be used to place value to action, if it is not set data will be merged to action on root level.

 [`webchange.common.events`](/src/cljs/webchange/common/events.cljs)

 - [x] `:action` - call another action by its name;